miss1997yuan/Relative_Attributing_Propagation/README.md

 # Interpreting Deep Neural Networks - Relative Attributing Propagation
 Relative attributing propagation (RAP) decomposes the output predictions of DNNs with a perspective that precisely separates the positive and negative attributions.

-Detail method is described in our paper https://arxiv.org/pdf/1904.00605.pdf
+Detail description of this method is provided in our paper https://arxiv.org/pdf/1904.00605.pdf.

 This code provides a simple implementation of RAP.
 For implementing other explaining methods [Layerwise relevance propagation(LRP), Deep taylor decomposition(DTD)], we followed the tutorial of http://heatmapping.org and https://github.com/VigneshSrinivasan10/interprettensor.